EddieRingle/android-undergarment/README.md

     mDrawerGarment.setSlideTarget(DrawerGarment.SLIDE_TARGET_CONTENT);

+When the drawer is first attached to the view hierarchy, Undergarment sets the background color of the content view to Color.WHITE.
+The reason it is not transparent (or left alone) is because the drawer would otherwise show through to the content view, making things look messy and such.
+If a white background won't work and, for instance, red is more your style, you can change it like so:

+    mDrawerGarment.setDecorContentBackgroundColor(Color.RED);
+    mDrawerGarment.reconfigureViewHierarchy();

 To open and close the drawer, call the `openDrawer()` and `closeDrawer()` methods, respectively.
 You can also toggle the drawer state with the `toggleDrawer()` method.
 The user will also be able to control the drawer by bezel swiping from the left side of the screen to